aimacode/aima-java/trunk/aima-gui/README.txt

-= Change History (Update in reverse chronological order) = 1.0.7-AIMA-GUI Connect4 Added : 08 Jan 2012 :<br>
+= Change History (Update in reverse chronological order) = 1.0.8-AIMA-GUI And Or Search Supported : 09 Oct 2012 :<br>
+  * Updated to work with the latest version of aima-core (0.10.5).

+1.0.7-AIMA-GUI Connect4 Added : 08 Jan 2012 :<br>
   * Updated to work with the latest version of aima-core (0.10.4).
   * Added Connect 4 game, which demonstrates improved adversarial search capabilities of aima-core.